loxilb-io/killercoda-examples/loxilb-ipsec2/step2.md

 This command will configure LB policy to connection TCP client with `20.20.20.1` VIP and `25.25.25.1, 26.26.26.1` IPv4 TCP endpoints over IPSec tunnel.

-LoxiLB'S LB over IPSec mode is operationg as like following diagram:
+LoxiLB'S LB over IPSec mode is operating as like following diagram:

 ![configuration](./assets/configuration.png)

-configuration

 Check LoxiLB IPSec mode configuration :
 ```